VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: -- Algorithm

 This is a good proxy because it has been observed by ~\citet{goreinov2001maximal,cortinovis2020maximum} that the MVS is a quasi-best low-rank approximation to the original matrix $S_T$.
 So we attempt to maximize the MVS of size $k$ of $S_T$ as we construct the dataset.

 Unfortunately, even the above is NP-hard as we need to check all $n \choose k$ subsets of the original $S_T$.
 It is precisely here that we rely on the machinery of determinantal point processes to find a high-volume solution.
 While determinantal point processes do not find the exact solution to the above problem, a $k$-item sample drawn from the underlying determinantal point process will favor high-volume subsets.
-We make use of this property of determinantal point processes as follows: (a) Define an anchor set $\Phi_{T}$ whose volume will be $\textsc{Vol}(\Phi_{T}) = (\det{S_{\Phi_{T}}})^{1/2}$.
-We iteratively construct this anchor set in a greedy manner, trying to maximize its volume, which is what \ourmethod\ does.
+We make use of this property of determinantal point processes as follows: (a) Define an anchor set $\Phi_{T}$ whose volume will be $\textsc{Vol}(\Phi_{T}) = (\det{S_{\Phi_{T}}})^{1/2}$. \ourmethod\ iteratively constructs this anchor set in a greedy manner, trying to maximize its volume.

-More specifically, note that when we generate a batch (see Algorithm \ref{alg:beam_search_expand}), we sequentially add an instance to the dataset (and to the underlying anchor set) only if the instance increases the volume of the anchor set by a specific threshold.
+More specifically, note that when we generate a batch (see Algorithm \ref{alg:explore}), we sequentially add an instance to the dataset (and to the underlying anchor set) only if the instance increases the volume of the anchor set by a specific threshold.
 This step seeks to make the anchor set a reservoir that is in some sense ``volume optimized'' (holding diverse points).
 However, at this point, we have an augmented anchor set $A_T$ whose size exceeds the fixed size ($k$).
 We thus prune it to size $k$ but do it once again in a manner seeking to maximize local volume.
 We update $\Phi_{T}$ by drawing a $k$ item sample from $A_T$ using a $k$-DPP which prefers a subset of size $k$ with high volume and will be representative of the MVS volume of $A_{T}$ and provides a ``rough'' lower bound on $V_{\text{MVS}}(S_T)$.
 When the algorithm finishes, we have a high-volume anchor set (by construction).
 This in turn translates to a high $V_{\text{MVS}}(S_T)$ which in turn translates to a high effective rank of $S_T$ and thus significantly more diverse $D_T$.